Storyflow Logo

 8) Honorable Mentions

 • WonderUnit Storyteller.
-Free open-source character development tool.
+Free open-source character development tool with a screenwriting bent.

 • Sudowrite.
-AI-assisted novel writing with character support.
+AI-assisted novel writing with character support, closer to NovelCrafter than to a dedicated profile tool.

 9) Tools to Avoid for Character Development